Homeschooling in New York

 Homeschool Field Trips in New York

 If you are thinking that homeschool means staying in and studying all the time, think again!
 In fact, because of their flexible schedule, homeschoolers usually have many more opportunities than traditional schoolers to get out and explore their community and their world.
 Homeschooling in such a vibrant state as NY means you have driveable access to many destinations that you can visit together as a family, and almost any outing can be turned into a learning activity.
 In addition to field trip options, your state and local homeschool associations and support groups will probably plan workshops, service opportunities, athletic events, and more throughout the year.
 Plus, don’t forget to explore all the enrichment classes offered to students in your area.
+Please make sure to contact each site before you plan your visit, as COVID-19 may have impacted their hours of operations.
 Learn more: Homeschool Field Trips in New York

 New York Standardized Tests and Test Prep

 Starting in fourth grade, New York homeschoolers are required to take nationally approved achievement tests every other year.
 These serve as the year-end assessments required for those years.
 Then, in 9th grade, homeschoolers will begin taking the achievement tests annually.
-Examples of approved tests include the Iowa Basics Skills Test, the California Achievement Test, the PASS test, and the Comprehensive Test of Basic Skills.
 Visit our New York State Standardized Test Prep page for more information on preparing for your achievement testing.

 Why Time4Learning is the Leading Homeschool Curriculum in New York

 While New York has regulations on what subjects you need to cover, they have no guidelines regarding what curriculum to use.
-When it comes to home school programs, NY families can feel insecure at first about which learning materials to choose.
 Since NY law requires families to not only keep a log of educational activities but to participate in annual evaluations in specific years, you’ll want to make sure that your curriculum choices will adequately prepare you for these requirements.
-Here’s why Time4Learning has become a leading NYS homeschool curriculum option:
+Here’s why Time4Learning has become a leading NY homeschool curriculum option:

 - Time4Learning includes an automated reporting system which tracks test and lesson scores, time spent on each activity (for attendance), completed lesson summaries and more.